 So we asked Mike the same.
 Suffice to say, we get into politics, ethics, business culture, and very much into how all of that is part of the fabric of design.
 Read More

 How are designers tackling the idea of ethics?
-In the first part of our interview, Alan uses politics and democracy as a vehicle for highlighting the importance of ethics in our work as digital practitioners and the massive impact our work has on the world.
+We start the episode with Alan using politics and democracy as a vehicle for highlighting the importance of ethics in our work as digital practitioners and the massive impact our work has on the world.

 We are the creators of the channels of misinformation and we can do something about it.